 WordPress database optimization has many benefits, including:

-One of the primary advantages of optimizing your WordPress database is improving your website performance.
+One of the primary advantages, when you optimize database WordPress, is improving your website performance.

 Optimizing your website involves deleting outdated or unnecessary information from your website.
 This will significantly boost the efficiency of your database and serve pages quicker.